aio-libs/aiohttp/docs/web_reference.rst

 1. Router splits the URL and checks the index from longest to shortest.
    For example, '/one/two/three' will first check the index for '/one/two/three', then '/one/two' and finally '/'.
-2. If the URL part matches is found in the index, the list of routes for that URL part is iterated over.
+2. If the URL part is found in the index, the list of routes for that URL part is iterated over.
 If a route matches to requested HTTP method (or ``'*'`` wildcard) the route's handler is used as found :term:`web-handler`.
 The lookup is finished.